favstats/TidyTuesday-1/TT.4.17.18/README.md

 4-18-18

 I got the idea to to a mosaic plot with this data.
-I chose 8 countries off the top of my head.
-I used the population from https://en.wikipedia.org/wiki/List_of_countries_and_dependencies_by_population.
+After playing with the data a bit, I realized that most of the countries percentages don't add up to an even 100%.
+I end up choosing 7 countries based on population size & how close the total was to 100.
+I got the populations from https://en.wikipedia.org/wiki/List_of_countries_and_dependencies_by_population.
 These are all 2017 or 2018 population numbers.

-I used ggmosaic for this plot.
+I tried to use ggmosaic for this plot.
 I worked through the ggmosiac vignette to get an idea how they work.
 I got an error ```Error in is.finite(x) : default method not implemented for type 'list'```.
-I was able to solve it by using ```devtools::install_github('cran/ggplot2')```, a solution I found here: https://github.com/haleyjeppson/ggmosaic/issues/9
+I was able to solve it by using ```devtools::install_github('cran/ggplot2')```, a solution I found here: https://github.com/haleyjeppson/ggmosaic/issues/9.
+I ended up not using ggmosaic because I didn't really understand how the data needed to be manipulated correctly.

+The majority of this code follows the tutorial here: https://learnr.wordpress.com/2009/03/29/ggplot2_marimekko_mosaic_chart/.
+Some of the precentages are really small, so drawing a border around each category made the graphic look bad.
+I finally settled for a line to separate each country using geom_segment.
+I'm not a fan of the country labels.
+I played around with them but geom_text wasn't as flexible as I'd like.
+I'm also don't like how the legend is ordered but that is more due to the color scheme I chose than anything else.

+Overall, this mosaic plot was a lot harder than I thought it would be.
+I'm spoiled by ggplot being fairly intuitive.
+This required a lot more manipulation to give ggplot2 the correct parameters.
+Not a bad graphic for my first mosaic plot.
+Code - mosaic.Rmd Plot - mosaic.png

 Source: <br />
 Data - https://github.com/rfordatascience/tidytuesday/blob/master/README.md <br />